top of page

 • 1 onion chopped into large chunks, red or yellow

-• Water - enough to cover bones
+• Filtered Water - enough to cover bones

 • Sea Salt to taste